actress Daniele Watts took to Facebook

 Raw video was released online showing Watts talking to an officer with her hands behind her back.

-According to People, LAPD spokeswoman Sally Madera said that the department is still collecting information about the Studio City encounter.
+, LAPD spokeswoman Sally Madera said that the department is still collecting information about the Studio City encounter.

 Watts concluded her Facebook post by looking at the silver lining, writing, "I deeply enjoyed connecting with the cops who detained me.
 I allowed myself to be honest about my anger, frustration, and rage as tears flowed from my eyes.
 The tears I cry for a country that calls itself 'the land of the free and the home of the brave' and yet detains people for claiming that very right.